adarsh27april/web-rtc/implementation.md

       // creating random client id and adding it to the room client := &types.Client{
-         ClientID: utils.GenerateShortID(), // or UUID
+         ClientId: utils.GenerateShortID(), // or UUID
       }

       room := srv.JoinRoom(hub, &joinRoom, client)